decentralized-identity/faq/docs/spec.md

 > how many or few makes sense!

-Most people presume only one DID method will be enough for a given product, use-case, or ecosystem, but consuming credentials from other DID systems requires at least a passive level of support (i.e., resolution), and being able to issue VCs to holders of multiple kinds of identifiers (including but not limited to other DID methods) requires considerable development work as well.
+Most people presume only one DID method will be enough for a given product, use-case, or ecosystem, but consuming credentials from other [[ref:DID]] systems requires at least a passive level of support (i.e., resolution), and being able to issue VCs to holders of multiple kinds of identifiers (including but not limited to other DID methods) requires considerable development work as well.